STRATA

 With the support of UNESCO World Heritage: Caves and Ice Age Art of the Swabian Alb, State Office for Cultural Heritage of Baden-Wuerttemberg, ForstBW, Blauwald GmbH & Co KG, Stadt Blaubeuren, City of Schelklingen, City of Grabenstetten, City of Asselfingen, Museum association Schelklingen, Urgeschichte Hautnah, Tress Gastronomie/Wimsener cave.

-Gratitude to the University of Exeter Research Network Rock/Body: Performative Interfaces between the geologic and the body, especially Prof Nigel Clarke and Dr João Florêncio, as well as Timothy Morton.
+Thanks to to the University of Exeter Research Network Rock/Body: Performative Interfaces between the geologic and the body, especially Nigel Clarke, João Florêncio and Timothy Morton.